Rutgers Dogwoods

 To obtain license agreements & forms, please contact us.

-Dogwood Varieties
+Dogwood Cultivars

 Please note: Dogwood floral bracts may show variations in bract shape, color, and other features, such as edge and tip coloration during their growth.
 Additionally, external factors such as sun, shade, soil (acidity), and weather, may affect the bract features.
 To assure you are purchasing a Rutgers dogwood, ask to see the Rutgers plant tag or invoice.
 Young dogwoods or leafless trees may all look alike.